 Jennifer continues to work directly with clients, focusing on women’s and girls’ leadership development as well as transforming organizational capacity for leadership.
 She co-authored CCL’s new book, Kick Some Glass, with Portia R. Mount.

 Evaluation of Leadership Development, Organizational Leadership Transformation, Leadership Strategy, Women’s Leadership

-Jennifer is a member of the American Society for Training and Development, the American Psychological Association, the International Leadership Association, and the Society for Industrial and Organizational Psychology.
+Jennifer is a member of the International Leadership Association, the Society for Industrial and Organizational Psychology, and the American Psychological Association.
 She serves on multiple boards and committees locally and nationally.
-Jennifer and her husband Jim are the proud parents of three adult children who are living their own lives of leadership.
+Jennifer and her husband Jim are the proud parents of 3 adult children who are living their own lives of leadership.

 Select CCL Publications

 - Using 360 Degree Surveys to Assess Change